 - Consider restricting the range of acceptable sources, specifying some as starting points.
 Or ask for inclusion of a specific component such as a comparison of a course reading with another source, or an annotated reference list.

 - Help all students master the challenges of reading academic sources by applying some of the suggestions outlined in our new file on Teaching Reading.
-Let them know about the other reading instruction available, including the Advice files (including some especially for multilingual students) in our section on Reading and Researching.
+Let them know about the other reading instruction available, including the Advice files (including some especially for multilingual students) in our sections on Researching and Using Sources.

 Demonstrate Your Expectations